Homeless vet in alleged GoFundMe scam released on bail

 MOUNT HOLLY, N.J.
-(AP) - A homeless veteran from Philadelphia who allegedly schemed with a New Jersey couple to scam GoFundMe donors out of more than $400,000 will be released from jail pending trial.
+(AP) - A judge ruled a homeless veteran from Philadelphia who allegedly schemed with a New Jersey couple to scam GoFundMe donors out of more than $400,000 can be released from jail pending trial.

-Prosecutors and defense attorneys agreed at a court hearing Friday that Johnny Bobbitt will be released from county jail and live in his apartment in Philadelphia.
-Bobbitt will be subject to electronic monitoring.
+Prosecutors and defense attorneys agreed at a court hearing Friday that Johnny Bobbitt will be released and live in his apartment in Philadelphia, subject to electronic monitoring.

-NJ.com reports Bobbitt also will be required to attend Narcotics Anonymous meetings.
+NJ.com reported Bobbitt also will be required to attend Narcotics Anonymous meetings.

+"I'm happy he's out.
+He's happy to be out," Bobbitt's lawyer, John Keesler, told reporters.

-Burlington County prosecutors say Bobbitt conspired with Katelyn McClure and her former boyfriend, Mark D'Amico, to concoct a feel-good story about Bobbitt giving McClure his last $20 when her car ran out of gas.
+Burlington County prosecutors alleged in a criminal complaint that Bobbitt conspired with Katelyn McClure and her former boyfriend, Mark D'Amico, to concoct a feel-good story about Bobbitt giving McClure his last $20 when her car ran out of gas.

 They raised $400,000, which authorities say was spent on luxury items and casino trips.